 Mérida is a big city with lots to do, but it also gets HOT by the middle of the day.
 Do what the locals do and simply slow down and take it easy when the sun is high in the sky.
 Find a cool cafe or a shaded spot in the park until temperatures begin to decline.

-2. Avoid The Heat, Visit Mérida In The Winter
+2. Avoid the Heat, Visit Mérida in the Winter

-3. Cool Of With A Day Trip To The Cenotes
+3. Cool of With a Day Trip to the Cenotes

 Beat the heat with a fun day trip to Homún, a small town roughly 45km southeast of Mérida.
 With dozens of cool water cenotes to swim in, you’ll have no problems cooling off from the intense Yucatan heat.

-4. Avoid The Souvenir Shops
+4. Avoid the Souvenir Shops

-5. Use The Public Wifi
+5. Use the Public WiFi

-Virtually every park in Merida offers fast & free public wifi.
-Simply connect to the “Merida Wifi” signal and surf away!
+Virtually every park in Merida offers fast & free public WiFi.
+Simply connect to the “Merida WiFi” signal and surf away!

-Brief History Of Mérida
+Brief History of Mérida

-Merida prospered in the 19th and early 20th centuries from the agriculture of henequén, an agave plant similar to that of central Mexico, which were used to make Tequila.
+Merida prospered in the 19th and early 20th centuries from the agriculture of henequén, an agave plant similar to that of central Mexico, which was used to make Tequila.
 Today, Mérida is the capital of Mexico’s Yucatan state, with a population close to 1 million people, and enjoys a flourishing economy based on investment and tourism.

 Day Trips From Mérida